-Intel DML operates on so-called data views which we must create from the given pointers and size in order to provide locations to the library.
+Intel DML operates on so-called data views which we must create from the given pointers and size in order to indicate data locations to the library.
 This is done using dml::make_view(uint8_t ptr, size_t size) with which we create views for both source and destination, labled src_view and dst_view in Figure 2.3.
 [6, Sec.
 High-level C++ API, Make view]

-We submit a single descriptor using the asynchronous operation from Intel DML in Figure 2.3.
-This uses the function dml::submit<path>, which takes an operation type and parameters specific to the selected type and returns a handler to the submitted task which can later be queried for completion of the operation.
-Passing the source and destination views, together with the operation dml::mem_copy, we again notice one element sticking out of the call.
-This is the addition of .block_on_fault() which lets the DSA handle a page fault by coordinating with the operating system.
+For submission, we chose to use the asynchronous style of a single descriptor in Figure 2.3.
+This uses the function dml::submit<path>, which takes an operation and operation specific parameters in and returns a handler to the submitted task which can later be queried for completion of the operation.
+Passing the source and destination views, together with the operation $dml::mem_copy$, we again notice one thing sticking out of the call.
+This is the addition to the operation specifier .block_on_fault() which submits the operation, so that it will handle a page fault by coordinating with the operating system.
 This only works if the device is configured to accept this flag.
 [6, Sec.
 High-level C++ API, How to Use the Library] [6, Sec.
 High-level C++ API, Page Fault handling]

-After submission, we poll for the task completion with handler.get() and check whether the operation completed successfully.
+After submission, we poll for the task completion with handler.get() in Figure 2.3 and check whether the operation completed successfully.